October 25 & 26, 2018 • Austin, TX

 This conference’s goal is to improve the quality of care delivered to people with mental health problems by providing timely and clinically useful information for the practicing clinician.
 Conference speakers focus on the practical application of neuroscience principles and evidence-based approaches for the treatment of serious and persistent major psychiatric and neurologic disorders, including depression, schizophrenia, bi

-The 2016 conference was accredited for 15 hours of CE for Continuing Pharmacy Education, Continuing Medical Education (AMA PRA Category 1), Continuing Nursing Education, Social Work, and Licensed Psychologists.
+The 2017 conference is accredited for 15 hours of CE for Continuing Pharmacy Education, Continuing Medical Education (AMA PRA Category 1), Continuing Nursing Education, Social Work, and Licensed Psychologists.
 See CE Credits site for more details.

-2016 Ethics CME and Social Work: The 2016 conference offered CME credit(s) of education in medical ethics and/or professional responsibility, and hours of education in professional ethics and social work values.
-Ethics credits are being developed for 2017
+2017 Ethics CME and Social Work: The 2017 conference has been approved for 6.5 CME credit(s) of education in medical ethics and/or professional responsibility, and 6.5 hours of education in professional ethics and social work values.

 Who Should Attend

 Pharmacists, psychiatrists, physicians, nurses, psychologists, social workers and physician assistants who specialize in or have an interest in neuropsychiatric disorders and wish to enhance their awareness and knowledge of the most recent advances impacting contemporary practice.